ronensosnik/Affective-microstate-syntax/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in improving this project!
-This repository contains MATLAB code for task-evoked EEG microstate analyses (metrics + directed transition syntax).
+This repository contains MATLAB code for task-evoked EEG microstate analyses (metrics + directed transition syntax + syntax-behavioral link).

 ## How to propose changes